 Although we do discuss and process our experience verbally, there’s a wealth of knowledge under our words and logic.
 Our sessions require us to get out of our heads (thankfully) and reconnect in real time with our wise, animal selves (gratefully!) through movement.

-As a Senior Associate to Donna Farhi, Cheri has assisted with yoga/somatics intensives in Seattle, Austin, TX, and Albuquerque, and served as an Assistant Teacher during the 2015 Advanced Teacher Training Intensive in New Zealand.
-She’s worked with Donna for over 400 hours since 2010.
+As a Senior Associate to Donna Farhi, Cheri has assisted with yoga/somatics intensives in Seattle, Austin, and Albuquerque, and served as an Assistant Teacher during the 2015 Advanced Teacher Training Intensive in New Zealand.
+She’s assisted Donna over 400 hours since her original training in 2010.